Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Linear Convergence of the Mean Shift and SCMS Algorithms on

 We have discussed the intrinsic step sizes of the simultaneous mean shift algorithm (Version A) under the gradient ascent framework \eqref{GA_manifold_comp}.
 One can follow our preceding arguments to derive the intrinsic step sizes of the componentwise mean shift algorithm (Version B) as: \begin{itemize} \item {\bf Case 1: } When $\mathcal{S}_1\times \mathcal{S}_2 = \mathbb{R}^{D_1} \times \mathbb{R}^{D_2}$,

 \item {\bf Case 2: } When $\mathcal{S}_1\times \mathcal{S}_2 = \Omega_{D_1} \times \mathbb{R}^{D_2}$,

 \item {\bf Case 3: } When $\mathcal{S}_1\times \mathcal{S}_2 = \Omega_{D_1}\times \Omega_{D_2}$,

-\end{itemize} Notice that each full iteration of the componentwise mean shift algorithm iterates the gradient ascent method \eqref{GA_manifold_comp} twice.
-Finally, analogous to the simultaneous mean shift algorithm, the intrinsic step sizes of the componentwise mean shift algorithm have their asymptotic rate $O(h^2)$ when the bandwidths $h_1,h_2\lesssim h$ are small and the sample size $n$ is large.
+\end{itemize} Notice that each full iteration of the componentwise mean shift algorithm (Version B) iterates the gradient ascent method \eqref{GA_manifold_comp} twice.
+Finally, analogous to the simultaneous mean shift algorithm, the intrinsic step sizes of the componentwise mean shift algorithm have their asymptotic rates $\tilde{\eta}_t^{(j)} = O(h^2)$ for $j=1,2$ when the bandwidths $h_1,h_2\lesssim h$ are small and the sample size $n$ is large.